telerik/xaml-docs/knowledge-base/kb-common-missing-properties-or-exception-after-template-extraction.md

 title: Missing Properties or Exception After Automatic Template Extraction
 description: Item Controls are Missing or Error is Thrown When Extracted Style is Used
 type: troubleshooting
-page_title: No Controls When Custom Tempalte is Applied
+page_title: No Controls When Custom Template is Applied
 slug: kb-common-missing-properties-or-exception-after-template-extraction
 position: 0
 tags: radtimeline, radtimebar, radgridview